-1. All of our staff are trained to prevent bullying.

-2. Our PSHCE curriculum is designed to teach children to develop the skills they need to deal with bullying behaviour.
-We discuss the different help that is available to children so they all have someone to talk to and strategies they can use to deal with this behaviour.

-3. We promote a number of values within our school to develop a community of mutual respect including caring, confidence building, creativity, contribution and community.

-4. We create a culture where children find it easy to talk with an adult.5.
-Adults listen to children.

-6. Children in Reception, Key Stage One and Key Stage Two are trained to support their peers through our Smiles, Mini Buds, Play Leaders and Peer Mediator teams.

-7. We have a "worry box" where children can share their worries.
-These concerns are followed up by a member of staff as soon as possible.

-8. We use circle time in all classes to encourage open discussions about different themes and topics.
-All children are encouraged to participate to share their views and ideas.

-9. All of our children are valued.
+- 1. All of our staff are trained to prevent bullying. - 2.
+Our PSHCE curriculum is designed to teach children to develop the skills they need to deal with bullying behaviour.
+We discuss the different help that is available to children so they all have someone to talk to and strategies they can use to deal with this behaviour if they ever experience bullying. - 3.
+We promote a number of values within our school to develop a community of mutual respect including caring, confidence building, creativity, contribution and community. - 4.
+We create a culture where children find it easy to talk with an adult. - 5.
+All adults in school listen to our children. - 6.
+Children in Reception, Key Stage One and Key Stage Two are trained to support their peers through our Smiles, Mini Buds, Play Leaders and Peer Mediator teams. - 7.
+We have a "worry box" where all children can share their worries.
+These concerns are followed up by a member of staff as soon as possible. - 8.
+We use circle time in all classes to encourage open discussions about different themes and topics.
+All children are encouraged to participate in these discussions to share their views and ideas. - 9.
+All of our children are valued.
 Their opinions and ideas matter and they are encouraged to participate in lessons and discussions.

-10. We have termly anti-bullying weeks, with assemblies and class activities to develop children's understanding of different types of bullying.

-11. Parents are invited into school to participate in our anti-bullying work and information is sent home regularly to reinforce our anti bullying messages.

-12. We promote effective social skills and provide additional support to any children who need it, providing strategies to deal with bullying behaviour and ideas to encourage children to develop and strengthen their friendships.

-13. We use team building opportunities to develop mutual respect and trust between pupils.

-14. We work with transition workers from our partner Secondary Schools to support children and address any anxieties as they move from Key Stage Two to Key Stage Three.
+This is recognised through the Investing in Children status we have achieved. - 10.
+We have termly anti-bullying weeks, with assemblies and class activities to develop children's understanding of different types of bullying. - 11.
+Parents are invited into school to participate in our anti-bullying work and information is sent home regularly to reinforce our anti-bullying messages. - 12.
+We promote effective social skills and provide additional support to any children who need it, providing strategies to deal with bullying behaviour and ideas to encourage children to develop and strengthen their friendships. - 13.
+We use team building opportunities to develop mutual respect and trust between pupils. - 14.
+We work with transition workers from our partner Secondary Schools to support children and address any anxieties as they move from Key Stage Two to Key Stage Three.

 Unfortunately, bullying occurs in all schools.

+Bullying is:

+- On purpose

+- It happens more than once

+- The same bully targets the same victim

+Bullying is repeated, deliberate behaviour that is intended to hurt another person.

 How do we deal with bullying at St Hild's?